react-native-webrtc/react-native-callkeep/README.md

 ### updateDisplay
-_This feature is available only on Android._

-Sets the Android caller name and number
-Use this to update the Android display after an outgoing call has started
+Use this to update the display after an outgoing call has started.

 ```js
 RNCallKeep.updateDisplay(uuid, displayName, handle)